You CAN Travel with Kids - No More Excuses

 Nope the most annoying part of being pregnant was being told that I won’t be travelling anymore.

 Or at least not very often.
-Even the hubby subtly attempted to suggest that our travelling days were to become a lot move restricted – he had no idea what I had planned!
+Even the hubby subtly attempted to suggest that our travelling days were to become a lot more restricted – he had no idea what I had planned!

-Setting the scene, I was the sort of person who would be planning the very next trip as soon as I had stepped off the last plane, if not before leaving from the current trip.
-Being told that your most loved and cherished interest would be ripped away from you because you choose to have a family was a bitter pill to swallow.
+I was the sort of person who would be planning the very next trip as soon as I had stepped off the last plane, if not before leaving from the current trip.
+Being told that your most cherished interest would be ripped away from you because you choose to have a family was a bitter pill to swallow.

 I have always been focused on working hard, saving the dollars and being able to fly myself off to the next exciting destination.
 I am not the sort of person who can just go through the motions of a ground hog routine taking the chance that something outstandingly interesting will happen.
 Life is not meant to be lived inside a tiny little box.

-So why is there such an incredibly overwhelming opinion that having a family means staying home and doing nothing?
+So why is there such an incredibly overwhelming opinion that having a family means staying home and closing the door on adventure?
 After all they are just little versions of ourselves so with a little care and planning isn’t anything still possible.
 I sure think so.

 Whilst young kids won’t remember finer details of a holiday when they are young there is no denying that they remember the overall experience and feelings.
 They remember the building excitement before you leave home, when packing the bags and talking about the trip, filling their little minds with excitement.